Wednesday, August 31, 2011

 “Farming, cow protection and business are the natural work for the vaisyas, and for the sudras there is labor and service to others.”
 Bg 18.44

 Here it is crystal clear that one’s social status is based on work (karma) and quality (guna).
-It is very unfortunate that even so-called Vaisnavas think themselves greater authority than Lord Krishna to say something that is not based on His words.
+It is very unfortunate that even so-called Vaisnavas think themselves greater authority than Lord Krishna to say anything that is not based on His words.

 The Vedanta-sutras are also highly considered as scriptural evidence, and there we see in the “Apasudra-adhikarana”(1.3.34-38) the example of Satyakama quoted from the Chandogya Upanisad.
 He was admitted by Gautama in the gurukula on the mere basis of his truthfulness in unhesitatingly declaring to be the fatherless son of a maidservant.
-This is an evident instance of a low born person accepted as a brahmana on account of his qualities.
+This is an evident instance of a low-born person accepted as a brahmana on account of his qualities.
 The scriptures abound in examples of persons who were born in a particular varna but adopted another varna and were legitimately recognized.
-Just to give another example, it is described in the fourth chapter of the fifth canto of Srimad Bhagavatam that Rsabhadeva was a ksatriya king, and among his sons some became ksatriyas and some became brahmanas.
+Just to give another example, it is described in the fourth chapter of the fifth canto of Srimad-Bhagavatam that Rsabhadeva was a ksatriya king, and among his sons, some became ksatriyas and some became brahmanas.

-1. HOW CAN THE DIFFERENT JATIS BREED?
+1. HOW CAN DIFFERENT JATIS BREED?

 2. IF ONE IS BORN A BRAHMANA, WHAT IS THE NEED OF SAMSKARAS?